navibryle/portfolio-backend/README.md

 # portfolio-backend

-This server is used for my backend.
+This server is used for my portfolio's backend.
 Currently the server is only meant to respond from request sent from my weather-app,https://github.com/navibryle/web-weather-app.
 ## api's
   - api/weatherApp/getDatasets
   - api/weatherApp/getTable